adelpro/open-tarteel/privacy-policy-en.md

-# Open Quran Privacy Policy
+# Open Tarteel Privacy Policy

 **Effective Date:** february 14, 2025

 ## Your Privacy Matters

-At Open Quran, we take your privacy seriously.
+At Open Tarteel, we take your privacy seriously.
 This policy explains our approach to privacy and data collection in the app.

 ## What Information Do We Collect?

-Open Quran **does not collect any personal information** or any other data from users.
+Open Tarteel **does not collect any personal information** or any other data from users.
 The app runs completely offline, and no data is transmitted from your device.

 **Why Do We Not Collect Data?**